justahuman1/i3-grid/README.md

 ### Rofi Vim Bindings

 Default bindings using the arrow keys and enter keys are available.
-Vim keys are supported improve the user speed of using the UI.
+Vim keys are supported (and encouraged).

     - h: row left
     - j: row down